Seasonal Furnace and A/C Maintenance

-- Refrigerant marginally low in A/C. Yes it will still cool, but it must run longer to maintain the indoor temperature.
-This results in higher electricity bills and less comfort when the A/C can’t keep up because it’s not cooling at its full ability.
+- Refrigerant marginally low in A/C. Yes, it will still cool, but it must run longer to maintain the indoor temperature, resulting in higher electricity bills and less comfortable when the A/C cannot keep up because it’s not cooling to its full ability.

-- No heat due to improper gas pressure in gas furnace.
+- No heat due to improper gas pressure in the gas furnace.
 The gas valve will not open due to improper gas pressure.
-If gas pressure is too high / low, the valve won’t open (a safety-feature).
+If gas pressure is too high/low, the valve will not open (a safety feature).

 - No heat due to failed furnace igniter.
 Igniters fail over time due to the rapid expansion and contraction of the metal (which heats to the point it produces an orange glow) which ignites the burners.

-- No cooling due to the A/C condenser (outside unit) fan has stopped working.
-The condenser will continue to run, until it trips a safety overload switch and shuts down.
-In a worse case, if the safety overload switch does not work and the a/c condenser can be damaged, requiring expensive repairs or replacement.
-This is 1 of the top reasons a/c stops.
+- No cooling due to the A/C condenser (outside unit) fan that stops working.
+The condenser will continue to run until it trips a safety overload switch and shuts down.
+In a worse case, if the safety overload switch does not work and the A/C condenser can be damaged, requiring expensive repairs or replacement.

-- No or little cooling due to a frozen evaporator-coil (inside the furnace and not visible).
-This is typically caused by a clogged air filter or low refrigerant level.
-If the filter is nearly completely blocked, the system may continue to run non stop in an attempt to cool with such restricted air-flow.
+- Little or no cooling due to a frozen evaporator-coil (inside the furnace and not visible) is, typically, caused by a clogged air filter or low refrigerant level.
+If there is a blocked filter, the system may continue to run non-stop in an attempt to cool with such restricted air-flow.

-- No or very little cooling due to low refrigerant.
+- Very little or no cooling due to low refrigerant.
 In nearly every case, this indicates the system has started leaking refrigerant.
-Left unattended, the a/c produces less and less cooling and will become eventually be damaged requiring replacement.
+Left unattended, the A/C produces less and less cooling and will eventually become damaged, requiring replacement.

 Al’s provides Full-Service HVAC System Maintenance, Repair and Replacement Services on all brands of Air Conditioners, Furnaces and Heat Pumps (including Trane and American Standard).
 We perform every service needed to keep your heating and air conditioning system running at its best.